LucaVazz/ScoreSaber-Rank-Panel/README.md

     - front-end files: `<clone-dir>\dist`
     - front-end command: *leave blank*
 1. while developing have `yarn run watch` running to get live-updates to the app files
-1. to get ready to uplaod files to Twitch, run `yarn run package`
+1. to get ready to upload files to Twitch, run `yarn run package`